We interviewed Katie Reid PhD, Executive Director of Unblind My Mind, about glutamates and autism. You can watch the replay below.

 - Anxiety disorders

-Dr. Reid will tell us why symptoms of these disorders may disappear when eating a low-glutamate diet.
-She’ll guide us through what foods glutamates are hiding in and what symptoms they can produce.
-She’ll also be talking about the effects of excess calcium and EMFs with respect to glutamate.
-Join us!
+Dr. Reid talked about why symptoms of these disorders may disappear when eating a low-glutamate diet.
+She guided us through what foods glutamates are hiding in and what symptoms they can produce.
+She also talke about the effects of excess calcium and EMFs with respect to glutamate.

 About Katie Reid PhD

 Dr. Katherine Reid is a biochemist and the founder of Unblind My Mind (UMM), a nonprofit 501(c)3 organization dedicated to improving health one bite at a time.

 Because she is a biochemist, she researched brain chemistry and discovered that many of the foods she was feeding her daughter were causing her daughter’s autism symptoms.
 She discovered how free glumates in food can cause symptoms of autism, and her TEDx video Unblind My Mind: What Are We Eating?
 Dr. Katherine Reid at [email protected] has been viewed over 250,000 times.